The Leading Provider of Online Consultation, Legal Services, Education and Training

 Legal Consultation in Matrimonial Disputes

 Marriage is a sacred bond that brings two individuals together with the promise of a lifelong partnership.
-However, not all journeys are smooth, and sometimes conflicts arise that can strain the relationship.
+However, not all journeys are smooth, and conflicts can strain the relationship.
 In such instances, seeking legal guidance for marital conflicts becomes essential to ensure fairness, justice, and the protection of individual rights.

-• Annulment: Unlike divorce, an annulment declares a marriage null and void, as if it never existed.
+• Annulment: Unlike divorce, an annulment declares a marriage null and void as if it never existed.
 Specific grounds such as fraud, impotence, or lack of consent must be proven for an annulment.

 • Alimony and Maintenance: Spousal support, also known as alimony or maintenance, is a significant aspect of marital conflicts.
 The court can decide the amount of financial support one spouse should provide to the other based on factors such as income, financial needs, and the standard of living.

 • Domestic Violence: In cases of domestic abuse or violence, legal measures are available to protect victims.
-The Protection of Women from Domestic Violence Act, of 2005, aims to provide relief and assistance to victims of domestic violence.
+The Protection of Women from Domestic Violence Act, 2005, aims to provide relief and assistance to victims of domestic violence.

 Important Note

-• Though, it's important to understand that matrimonial disputes are painful and both the the parties suffer a lot in their journey of unsuccessful marriage, note that both men and women can be victims of false accusations.
-Litigations of false and fake allegations are common in matrimonial disputes in India.
+• Though it's important to understand that matrimonial disputes are painful and both parties suffer a lot in their journey of unsuccessful marriage, note that both men and women can be victims of false accusations.

 • Cruelty and Harassment: Allegations of physical, emotional, or mental cruelty, including domestic violence.